ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/database.md

 ### ENGINE {#engine}

 [MySQL](../../../engines/database-engines/mysql.md) allows you to retrieve data from the remote MySQL server.
 By default, ClickHouse uses its own [database engine](../../../engines/database-engines/index.md).
-There’s also a [lazy](../../../engines/database-engines/lazy.md) engine.
+There is also a [lazy](../../../engines/database-engines/lazy.md) engine.

 ### COMMENT {#comment}